1896–97 Southampton St. Mary's F.C. season: Limited company

 On 8 July 1897, a meeting was held at the Bedford Hotel to agree the structure of the new company, Southampton Football & Athletic Company Limited.
 The first chairman of the new company was Dr. Ernest Stancomb (medical practitioner), with G.A.E.
 Hussey (brewer), H.M.
 Ashton (engineer), George Thomas (fish merchant) and George Payne (butcher) being elected as the first directors.
 Alfred McMinn was appointed as Hon.
-Secretary with Ernest Arnfield becoming "financial secretary or treasurer".
+Secretary with Er Arnfield becoming "financial secretary or treasurer".
 Dr. Stancomb was charged with making the arrangements for the transfer from "St. Mary's F.C."

 At a further meeting at the offices of the club's lawyers on 16 July, arrangements were made for the issue of shares, with Tankerville Chamberlayne being invited on to the board.
 By the time of the issue of the Memorandum of Association, R.B.
 Horne (dairyman), W. Newnham (law clerk), Edward Brown (butcher) and Charles Robson (mineral water merchant and wicket-keeper for Hampshire, who had been the St. Mary's club secretary in 1895–96) had been added to the list of directors.

 One result of the change to limited company status was that, subject to approval from the Football Association, the club would in future be known as Southampton Football Club.